berkeley-stat243/stat243-fall-2020/README.md

  - Wed Sep 9, 10 am: bash tutorial problems (see [assignment on bCourses](https://bcourses.berkeley.edu/courses/1497598/assignments/8157938))
  - *Fri Sep 11, 5 pm: PS 1* (submitted as a PDF on Gradescope and by pushing all materials (pdf and source files) to your Github repository)

+Section: assertions and testing

 **Week 4**

 Class:
  - Mon Sep 14: strings/regular expressions demo and group work
- - Wed Sep 16: TBD
+ - Wed Sep 16: no class; please work on the PS2 problem 3 reading in preparation for Friday section
- - Fri Sep 18: TBD
+ - Fri Sep 18: no class; please read Sections 1-4.3 of Unit 5 and watch the associated videos

 Assignments:
- - Mon Sep 14, 10 am: regex practice problems and string processing tutorial reading (see [assignment on bCourses](https://bcourses.berkeley.edu/courses/1497598/assignments/8162505)
+ - Mon Sep 14, 10 am: regex practice problems and string processing tutorial reading (see [assignment on bCourses](https://bcourses.berkeley.edu/courses/1497598/assignments/8162505))
- - (tentative) *Fri Sep 18, 10 am: PS 2*
+ - Fri Sep 18, noon: please complete problem 3 of PS2 (except for the part about your section group collective answer) and turn in your initial comments for problem 3b via [this Google form](https://forms.gle/KUmWhv768FUa5uZe9).

+Section: discussion of reproducibility

+**Week 5**

+Class:
+ - Mon Sep 21: TBD
+ - Wed Sep 23: TBD
+ - Fri Sep 25: TBD

+Assignments
+ - *Mon Sep 21, 5 pm: PS 2* (submitted as a PDF on Gradescope and by pushing all materials (pdf and source files) to your Github repository)

+Section: TBD